Skip to content

 We follow GDPR principles:

-No participant should be photographed or recorded without their knowledge and consent.
+Use of Imagery: No participant should be photographed or recorded without their knowledge and consent.
 Leaders should take care to avoid capturing images of individuals who have opted out.
-If images are used, they must never disclose sensitive personal information, including medical, mental health or location-related details without express permission.
+If images are used, they must never disclose sensitive personal information without express permission.

 10. Zero Tolerance